The issue

 Arborist assessments identified trees along the park entrance road that were severely damaged, dying or dead.

-About 1,700 new trees (western red-cedar [60%] and Douglas-fir [40%]) are being planted in spring 2023.
+About 1,700 new trees (western red-cedar [60%] and Douglas-fir [40%]) were planted in spring 2023.